-4. Clinique Moisture Surge 72 Hour Auto Replenishing Hydrator Review
+4. Clinique Moisture Surge 72-Hour Auto-Replenishing Hydrator

 The Moisture Surge kept my skin supple, hydrated and plumped up.
-Personally I liked the DDMG more as my skin leans towards the oilier side and this is slightly more moisturizing for me.
+Personally, I liked the DDMG more as my skin leans towards the oilier side and this is slightly more moisturizing for me.
 I liked using this on my combination skin days though.
-In all, both the moisturizers are more or less same to me.
+In all, both the moisturizers are more or less the same to me.
 The Moisture Surge is more suitable for combination, normal and dry skin types whereas the DDMG is for oily skin types.

-5. Clinique Pep Start Pout Restoring Night Mask Review
+5. Clinique Pep-Start Pout Restoring Night Mask

-Clinique Pep Start Pout Restoring Night Mask is not your regular lip balm, but a lip sleeping mask; similar to the Laneige Lip Sleeping Mask.
+Clinique Pep-Start Pout Restoring Night Mask is not your regular lip balm, but a lip sleeping mask; similar to the Laneige Lip Sleeping Mask.
 It certainly has a thick texture that is intensely nourishing.
 It’s a clear gel and I hardly required a tiny drop of it for it to work.
 This tiny tube lasted me 3 months with regular use.
 The lip mask doesn’t have any fragrance or taste to it which is an added plus.

 I love how it works overnight to heal cracked and chapped lips and makes me wake up with soft and supple lips.
 It can also be used before applying liquid lipsticks.
 Apply the mask 15 minutes ahead and wipe off excess before applying the lipstick.
 Continuous and consistent use of this lip mask at least 4 times a week showed better results.
 Softer and smoother lips became a reality for my forever dry and chapped lips.
-I recommend this for people with dry and crack prone lips.
+I recommend this for people with dry and crack-prone lips.
 The Restoring Night Lip Mask didn’t disappoint me and repaired my chapped lips beautifully.

-6. Clinique Pep Start Eye Cream Review
+6. Clinique Pep-Start Eye Cream

-I would call the Clinique Pep Start Eye Cream as a beginner’s under eye cream.
-It does a bit of everything for someone who doesn’t have any major under eye concern.
-It hydrates, de-puffs and subtly brightens the under eye area.
+I would call the Clinique Pep-Start Eye Cream a beginner’s under-eye cream.
+It does a bit of everything for someone who doesn’t have any major under-eye concerns.
+It hydrates, de-puffs, and subtly brightens the under-eye area.
 It says it’s a cream but it’s not thick as one might perceive.
-It has a texture similar to gel creams but still emollient enough to moisturize the under eye area well.
-The under eye cream gets absorbed quite well with no greasiness.
-The ball tip applicator makes application such an ease with no excess product wastage.
-My concealer goes well on top of this and there is no creasing or whatsoever with this.
+It has a texture similar to gel creams but is still emollient enough to moisturize the under-eye area well.
+The under-eye cream gets absorbed quite well with no greasiness.
+The ball tip applicator makes application easy with no excess product wastage.
+My concealer goes well on top of this and there is no creasing whatsoever with this.

-My final thoughts on Clinique Products
+Final Thoughts on Clinique Products

 And yeah don’t forget to share your thoughts and experience with Clinique Products.
 Have you tried them?
-Also check out other popular brand reviews.
+Also, check out other popular brand reviews.